-If the tumor is very large or is in a region where the operation is difficult to perform, as a primary (main) method radiotherapy for basal cell carcinoma may be used.
+If the tumor is very large or is in a region where the operation is difficult to perform, as a primary (main) method can be used in radiotherapy for basal cell carcinoma.
 This also applies to cases where the patient's overall health does not allow access to surgery.

 Irradiation can eliminate the small basal cell carcinoma, and can slow the growth of malignant cells at later stages of cancer.
 Radiation therapy is also useful in combination with other treatments.